naruthk/movies-n-chill-app/README.md

 # Movies 'n' Chill

 Discover the latest news and updates about films and TV shows around the world.
-Check out trailers, casts, production information, and many more for your content right here at **Movies 'n' Chill**.
+Check out trailers, casts, production information, and many more for your favorite content right here at **Movies 'n' Chill**.

 **Demo:** [https://movies-n-chill.herokuapp.com](https://movies-n-chill.herokuapp.com)